 This apprenticeship is for an NDT Engineering Technician.
-His or her role will involve technical supervisory responsibility of NDT Operators and other junior staff within the organisation.
+Their role will involve technical supervisory responsibility of NDT Operators and other junior staff within the organisation.

-NDT uses various methods, such as ultrasonics, radiography and infrared thermography, to detect cracks and other imperfections in manufactured components, including those that have been in service for a period of time.
+NDT uses various methods, such as Magnetic Particle Inspection, Ultrasonic Inspection and Radiography Testing, to detect cracks and other imperfections in components, both newly manufactured and those that have been in-service for a period of time.

 The NDT Engineering Technician will be able to work in specific industries, such as aerospace, motorsport, power generation and distribution, manufacturing, railways, oil & gas (on- and offshore), marine and construction.
 Real-life examples could include inspecting airframes and engines, Formula 1 gearboxes and nuclear reactors or other safety-critical components.

 The NDT Engineering Technician will oversee, validate and audit by reinspection the work of NDT Operators, and manage projects and specific areas of work.

 They will hold three NDT certificates (mapped to engineering registration at the EngTech level) and will have transferable skills that will include a broad knowledge of engineering principles and manufacturing processes.

 T 0114 399 5720